Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 section](porting.md) but with a focus on advice for updating native extension modules, particularly modules relying directly on the CPython C API.
-The general advice remains the same: identify supported multithreaded workflows, add testing, and fix and identified thread safety issues.
+The general advice remains the same: identify supported multithreaded workflows, add testing, and fix any identified thread safety issues.
 We will also describe how to handle some common thread-unsafe patterns we have found in many extension modules across the open source ecosystem.